-Art Classes – Oil Painting, Drawing and Figure Studies
+Art Classes/Atelier – Oil Painting, Drawing and Figure Studies

-My artistic process is inspired by extensive academic training in the European tradition of the classical atelier – a traditional art school (or art studio).
-This process I teach my art students is the cornerstone of the European atelier.
-All studio art classes I present to my art students involve study from both life and nature and the paintings of the Great Masters.
-I have a great respect for these painters due to the innovative and creative techniques that appear in their paintings and drawings.
+Jason’s artistic process is inspired by extensive academic training in the European tradition of the classical atelier – a traditional art school (or art studio).
+The process he uses to teach his art students is the cornerstone of the European atelier.
+All studio art classes he presents to his art students involve study from both life and nature and the paintings of the Great Masters.

-Within my own artistic process, I try to find the basic geometric shapes and proportion of the painting.
-Then, I block in the shadow shapes, lay in color, and refine.
+Within Jason’s artistic process, he tries to find the basic geometric shapes and proportion of the painting.
+Then, he blocks in the shadow shapes, lay in color, and refine.
 Hue, value, chroma and drawing are all equally important elements.
 If you neglect one element, you could adversely affect the others.

 For a painting to be successful it must remain a cohesive unit.
 Clarity of thought from inception to completion is a sign of a strong work.
-I maintain this principle in all my art classes in my atelier.
+Jason maintains this principle in all his art classes.

 A painting or drawing is a still moment captured over time.
 It is the experience of observing the elements of color, tone, shape, and composition.
 Together, these elements can express the most complicated subjects in the simplest way.

-How an Art Student learns in my Atelier
+How an Art Student learns in an Atelier

 When studying from both nature and life, an art student can train the eye to be perceptive and selective.
 The student can then produce a work that achieves a tactile reality, sense of dimension, depth, and an acute precision to drawing.